cjvanlissa/worcs/cran-comments.md

 # worcs 0.1.9

+* closed_data() and open_data() now store factor and ordered value labels in a YAML file
+* Added functions data_unlabel() and data_label(), which respectively coerce
+  factors to integer, and restore integers to factors using metadata stored in a YAML file
+* load_data() attempts to coerce variable classes using the codebook, and restores ordered levels from the value_labels YAML file
 * Update templates from rticles and prereg packages
 * Add check_worcs_installation() function to determine whether all non-R-package dependencies are installed correctly